It doesn’t take a genius to understand why shoppers in search of affordable and high-quality goods would want to find some other stores like Target.

 The good news is that they’re hardly the only game in town.

-In this post I’ve rounded up 19 other stores like Target that provide great products, great value, and in a lot of cases, a great combination both.
+In this post I’ve rounded up 19 great options for stores like Target that provide great products, great value, and in a lot of cases, a great combination of both.

-Rounding Up the Best Target Competitors for Affordable, High-Quality Products
+Rounding Up the Best Target Alternatives for Affordable, High-Quality Products

 Amazon